jmkristian/node-agwpe/README.md

 To get started:

 1. [Clone](https://www.techrepublic.com/article/how-to-clone-github-repository/) this repository.
-2. Start a command interpreter (e.g. Windows cmd or Linux shell) in your clone.
+2. Start a command line interpreter (e.g. Windows cmd or Linux shell) and navigate into your clone.
 3. Check whether node.js is installed, by running the command `node --version`.
    If not, [install node.js](https://nodejs.org/en/download/).
    You'll need node version 8.0 or later.
-   If you need to upgrade, use `nvm` to
-   [install a new version](https://heynode.com/tutorial/install-nodejs-locally-nvm/).
+   If you need to upgrade, you can use `nvm` to [install a new version](https://heynode.com/tutorial/install-nodejs-locally-nvm/).
 4. Download node modules, by running the command `npm install`.
    Ignore messages about finding Python; they're harmless.
 5. Run the command `node ./converse.js <your call sign> <remote call sign> --verbose`.

-To see a summary of the command line options, run `node ./converse.js` (with no parameters).
+To see a summary of the command line options, run `node ./converse.js` (with no arguments).
-Once you're familiar with using the program, you might like to omit the `--verbose` option.

-This software requires [node.js](https://nodejs.org/en/) version 8 or later.
+This software requires node.js version 8 or later.
 It works on Windows and Linux, with [Direwolf](https://github.com/wb2osz/direwolf) version 1.7 and [UZ7HO SoundModem](http://uz7.ho.ua/packetradio.htm) version 1.13.
 It might work with other versions or on Mac.

-You can also use this package to develop your own software.
+You can use this package in your own software.
 To get started, navigate to your package and run:
 ```bash
 npm install @jmkristian/node-agwpe